 Silverstone’s central location was seen as an ideal location for international motor racing.
 In 1948, Silverstone held its first official Grand Prix – the RAC International Grand Prix.
 James Wilson Brown, a farmer, was employed by the RAC and in August 1948 he was given two months to transform the airfield into a fully-fledged race track.
 100,000 fans witnessed Silverstone’s inaugural offering, as crops and piggery were bundled into the centre of the circuit and shielded by hay bales.
 As would become the custom at Silverstone, traffic jams plagued the weekend as fans made their way to the circuit.
 Luigi Villoresi was the victor of this race.

 1950 saw the first ever Formula One Grand Prix held at the circuit and thus started a magnificent motor sport history.
-It was titled the ‘Grand Prix de Europe’ and was attended by the King and future Queen Elizabeth II, along with 100,000 spectators.
+It was titled the ‘Grand Prix de Europe’ and was attended by the British Royal Family, along with 100,000 spectators.
 More changes were made to the track by the organisers for the next season’s event, including moving the pit area.

 The British Grand Prix hasn’t always been held at Silverstone.
 It moved around the country in its early years with Brooklands and Aintree alternating with Silverstone from 1955 until 1964, when Brands Hatch took over as Sivlerstone’s alternate host.